Banyalbufar

 Banyalbufar is located on the west coast of Mallorca, along the evergreen bays of the Tramuntana Mountains and known as one of Mallorca’s most beautiful villages.
 The area around Banyalbyfar offer unique panoramic view of the Balearic Sea, whose sapphire blue waves erupt on the rocks below.

+Is Banyalbufar worth a visit?
 The trip to Banyalbufar from Palma is at least as beautiful as the village and the area itself.
 The winding roads take you through idyllic small village communities filled with charm and typical Mallorcan architecture, plantations of olives, oranges and almonds – a jumble of “true Mallorca”.

-Things to do in Banyalbufar
+Best Things to do and see in Banyalbufar

 Torre des Verger